YuriyPryyma/cpg_nengo/README.md

         python optimize_hyperopt.py

+#### Help
+Explanation of core CPG elements could e found in example folder Open each one with nengo_gui and go thought explanation

 ## Additional details
 It is possible to run simulation on GPU using OpenCL-based simulator, which is a bit faster.